christo/loquacious/README.md

   required `Anaconda`, `ffmpeg` and various python packages.
 Instructions in the SadTalker repo are terse and insufficient as a small custom patch to one of the Python package's source code was required after some googling.
+* Whisper.cpp is currently being evaluated for user voice transcription.

 ## Features

 * shows image of character
+* settings panel
 * can choose a different character image from set found on disk
 * text input
 * text output
 * speech output
-* settings panel
 * lip sync video output usually works but only for human faces
 * chat history shown like conversation (will probably turn off for when speech input is implemented)

 ## TODO